Ayothegod/portfolio-v2/README.md

 - add my image to about me also update the meta tgas foa all pages

 - visit the headers again and update correctly and add that header and footer bg gradient

+- how to link whatsapp from my website